RobinBoers/geheimesite.nl/src/iconic.md

 ### The scope of the language

 Before starting on the process of actually constructing our language, we need to decide how extensive and complete we want the language to be.
-As an example, a naming language is far less complex than a more advanced language meant for full human communication (Emrys et al., 2009).
+As an example, a naming language is far less complex than a more advanced language meant for full human communication (Emyrs et al., 2009).

 We want our language to be complete enough to write stories in and have moderately complicated conversations.
 This means we need to create a comprehensive morphology and complete syntax and grammar, rather than constructing only the phonology and orthography.